scientific-computing/FKB/README.md

 ![](https://github.com/scientific-computing/FKB/blob/master/Figures/logo.png?raw=true)

-This library allows users to convert models built and trained in Keras to ones usuable in Fortran.
+This library allows users to convert models built and trained in Keras to ones usable in Fortran.
 In order to make this possible FKB implements a neural network library in Fortran.
 The foundations of which are derived from [Milan Curcic's](https://github.com/modern-fortran/neural-fortran) original work.

 ## Additions
 * An extendable layer type